marc0uk/dotfiles/README.md

 Once the status of a module has been updated the changes will become effective only once a new shell is opened.

-Each module must define a `load.sh` reponsible for loading the various components of the module.
+Each `MODNAME` module must define a `load_MODNAME.sh` reponsible for loading the various components of the module.
 This allows each module to control the order in which its components are loaded.
-For consistency each module should follow the following naming and structure
+For consistency each module should follow the following naming and structure convention:
-convention:

 * Exports, if any, should be defined in a file with name ending in `_exports`
 * Aliases, if any, should be defined in a file with name ending in `_aliases`